PickNikRobotics/ros_testing_templates/docs/roscon-2022/talk-proposal.md

 ## Description, for review by the program committee
 Please be sure to include enough information in your proposal for the program committee to evaluate the above review criteria.

-- goals
-  - describe the benefits of unit testing over integration testing
-  - mention that composition is good, `friend` is bad
+### Goals
+- "Make people aware" of the problem with testing side effect oriented code
+  - Side Effect Oriented Programming
+- Review testing techniques that require changes to design
+  - Seems like this would dovetail into a TDD/BDD/"write tests first" discussions
+  - Don't discuss what makes a good tests in depth but DI supports this by allowing/forcing(?) you to write more focused tests
+- Discuss mocking (test doubles)
-  - show dependency injection pattern and it's use with mocking
+- Describe the dependency injection design pattern
-    - SOLID (separation of concerns, portability?), reduce testing scope
+  - "D" in SOLID, seperation of concerns, supports composition
-  - Something about BDD?
-Short tests?
-Parameterized tests?
+- Show di ros2 examples
+- Show some metrics (don't have these atm)
+  - Metrics would be like, time to run n number of tests, mocked/non-mocked
+  - Best metric would be able to show flaky ci test metrics
-  - present `ros_testing_templates`
+- Introduce `ros_testing_templates`

-- intended audience and what they can expect to learn
+### Intended audience and what they can expect to learn
-  - developers in a production environment, learning a pattern to improve software quality
+  - developers in a production environment
+  - learning a pattern to improve software quality

-### brief summary
+### Review Criteria
 - Relevance to the ROS Community
-  - Talk is focused on how to use ROS... responsibly.
+  - Talk discusses a way to use ROS and support unit testing
   - Is applicable to all scales of project
+    - Has been used in large and small projects (bossanova, picknik)
   - Discusses a pattern to improve maintainability, by lowering unit test friction
 - Quality of Content/Impact
-  - di'ing your code -> increasing testing -> 10x your quality
+  - di'ing your code -> increasing testing -> 10x your quality, large impact
 - Quality of Presentation
   - I am best at present
 - Originality/Novelty